keva92/lgca/README.md

 ## Theory

-Hopefully, some theory on lattice gas cellular automatons will follow soon...
+Hopefully, some basic theory on lattice gas cellular automatons will follow soon.
+Unit then, feel free to have a look at Dieter Wolf-Gladrow's "Lattice-Gas Cellular Automata and Lattice Boltzmann Models".

 ## Backgrounds